 Which Pumps Are Used in HPLC?

-In order to understand which pumps are used in HPLC, we will first explore why high pressure is needed in HPLC.
+To understand the types of pumps used in HPLC, we first need to explore why high pressure is essential in the process.

 Why High Pressure in HPLC?

-Over the past 20 years, the trend has been to pack HPLC columns with smaller particles.
-When I first started at Chrom Tech, most of the columns we sold in the 90s were 5um particle size.
-Quickly, we saw scientists adopting the smaller 3.5µm particle size when developing new methods, as they were able to increase efficiency and achieve faster chromatography.
-Fortunately, HPLC pumps could handle the increase in back pressure when going from 5µm to 3.5µm particle sizes.
+Over the past 20 years, there has been a shift towards using smaller particles in HPLC columns.
+When I first joined Chrom Tech in the 90s, most of the columns we sold had a 5µm particle size.
+However, scientists quickly began adopting the smaller 3.5µm particle size for method development, as it allowed for greater efficiency and faster chromatography.
+Fortunately, HPLC pumps were able to manage the increased back pressure associated with the transition from 5µm to 3.5µm particles.

 Historically, HPLC pumps had a typical maximum pressure limit of 6,000 psi (400 bar).
 Since most labs are trying to increase efficiency and do more work in less time, the trend is continuing for smaller particle sizes in HPLC columns, resulting in more back pressure on the HPLC pump.
 With the popularity of the sub 2µm particle sizes available for chromatography columns, there became a new need for an Ultra High Pressure HPLC Pump with a maximum pressure rating of 18,000 psi (1200 bar).
 In essence, the need for high-pressure pumps comes down to the urgency to produce better, faster separations.